 Formative assessment aims to promote learning by giving regular and frequent feedback throughout the learning process.
-This process helps students to improve knowledge and understanding, to foster self-motivation and enthusiasm for learning, to engage in thoughtful reflection, to develop the capacity for self-assessment, and to recognize criteria for success.
+This process helps students to improve knowledge and understanding, to foster self-motivation and enthusiasm for learning, to engage in thoughtful reflection, to develop the capacity for self-assessment, and to recognize criteria - for success.
 Students will grow to engage in self- and peer-assessment opportunities to develop the confidence needed if they are to be stewards of their own learning.
 Formative is not a graded assessment, it aims to promote student growth and understanding of assessment tasks and rubrics.
-It is the building blocks towards a summative assessment can take make forms that includes:
+It is the building blocks towards a summative assessment task, but is NOT a 'mock-up' of the assessment task itself.
+Formative assessment assessment can take make forms that includes:

 - Observations

 - Journals

 - Projects

 - Pop quiz

 - Individual whiteboards

 - Discussions

 - Admit/Exit tickets

 - Thinking routines

 - Graphic organizers

 - Simulations and games

 - Written questions (multiple choice, short response, and extended response)

 - Presentations

 - Visual representations

 - Individual feedback

 - Group or class feedback

 - Self assessment

 - Peer assessment

 - Meaningful homework

 - Immediate corrective feedback to remedy misconceptions and misunderstandings